Radiation Detection and Survey Devices

 • On the surface of things or people (external contamination)

-• Inside people (internal contamination and incorporation), from radioisotopes inhaled, ingested, or received via open wounds
+• Inside people (internal contamination and incorporation, ie tissue uptake, depots), from radioisotopes inhaled, ingested, or received via open wounds

 • Who defines adequate performance standards for radiation dosimeters?